yellow-digital/three-webc/README.md

 ## Features

-:eyeglasses: **Less code**: handle the boilerplate required to get running just by dropping in `<t-renderer>`.
+:eyeglasses: **Less code**: just drop in `<t-renderer>`.

 :zap: **Performance**: it is a thin library on top of three.js.
 Just code as you use to.

-:mag: **Visual Inspector**: As three-webc uses WebComponents just use your built-in inspector to change, add or remove elements.
+:mag: **Visual Inspector**: As `three-webc` uses `WebComponents` you can simply use your browsers built-in inspector to change, add or remove elements.

+**Vanilla**: Use it in any page or framework you like.
 # Why
-There are some nice wrappers for threejs but they felt a bit of an overkill nor abstract away coding.
-This library just provides a couple of bare webcomponents to aid in exploring 3D in your browser.
+There are some good wrapper libraries for `ThreeJs` but they felt a bit of an overkill nor abstract away coding or are framework dependent.
+This library provides some bare webcomponents to aid exploring 3D in your browser faster.

 # Similar projects
 - [trois](https://github.com/troisjs/trois)